bergstr11/three.cpp/README.md

 # Three::pp
-another C++ port of Three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes
+C++ port of Three.js, based on Three.js r86+ and a few of the Qt framework's OpenGL classes

-May be used standalone (limited work required to remove the dependency on Qt's QOpenGLFunctions), or through the extensive QML (aka QtQuick) integration.
+Three::pp can be used directly as a C++ API that parallels Three.js's Javascript, or through the extensive QML (aka QtQuick) integration.
+The examples are mostly in QML

+For the plain C++ API, a slight dependency on Qt remains (mostly convenience classes like QImage and OpenGLFunctions) which could be removed with limited effort.

 Currently in beta state.
-Some examples demonstrate the functionality.
+A number of examples demonstrate the functionality.
 Buildable under Linux/gcc 7.3 and sometimes under Android.
 Windows available soon.

 Contributors welcome